ammarkandel/Sql-Project/README.md

 # Sql-Project
-Practical exercises and quizzes of SQL
+Practical exercises and quizzes of SQL.
+From https://sqlzoo.net/wiki/SQL_Tutorial